Settings file#

 }

-– factor loaded when Cinemate starts.
+default_anamorphic_factor – factor loaded when Cinemate starts.

-– selectable squeeze factors; values above 1.0
+anamorphic_steps – selectable squeeze factors; values above 1.0 widen the image.

 gpio_output#